 What makes this chalet unique?

-Chalet Pool is conveniently situated on the Towans, within a couple of minutes walk of the dunes and the beach.
+Chalet Pool is conveniently situated on the Towans with sea views overlooking the lighthouse, within a couple of minutes walk of the dunes and the beach.

 Gwithian Towans is set within a beautiful location of outstanding natural beauty and is part of three miles of sandy beach that stretches from Godrevy to Hayle.
 It is an ideal place for families as there are many rock pools to explore, and in the summer season the beach is patrolled by life guards.
 There is a designated surfing area for those with bigger surf boards, and surf competitions are held from time to time in Gwithian and at other surf locations close by.
 The dunes are great for walking, especially if you have dogs, and the beach is dog friendly (although some areas are restricted during certain parts of the day in the summer months).